 Sallerton Wood is 10 acres of beautiful mixed deciduous woodland with a stream running through it.
 It is situated south-east of Launceston, close to the River Tamar on the Devon/Cornwall border.
 All courses take place within the heart of the woodland itself.
 There is a large well-equipped workshop shelter, and a timber-framed utility shelter for cooking and tea-making.
 The utility shelter is equipped with a large dining table, pans, utensils, and a wood-fired clay oven and rocket stoves for use during courses.

 Wild camping is offered within Sallerton Wood.
 Facilities provided are a site within the woodland to pitch a small tent, a compost toilet, piped spring water for washing and cooking, and drinking water supplied separately.
 There is a small washroom containing a wash basin and shower, both with hot and cold water.
-For those who do not wish to camp, or require more than the wild camping facilities offered, there are many local accommodation options, and some suggestions are available on request or via our website.
+For those who do not wish to camp, or require more than the wild camping facilities offered, there are many local accommodation options, and some suggestions are available on request.

 All tools and materials required for your course are provided.
 Hot drinks and biscuits and/or cake are provided, as are ingredients for sandwiches for making your lunch, and fresh fruit.
 There is an additional charge of £10 per person per night payable at the end of the course, for those who wish to camp on site.